bntoine/Vibe_Ribbon/README.md

-## Vibe Ribbon, a simple music conversion script for the PS1 game Vib Ribbon.
+## Vibe Ribbon, a simple music conversion script for the PS1 game Vib-Ribbon.
-I wanted to play custom songs in Vib Ribbon ibecause I think it's a pretty cool game so I made a quick one liner to convert my music that I based on information I found in [this pastebin](https://pastebin.com/iFZKHbyH) and I thought that I might as well make a little script to do it for me and share it.
+I wanted to play custom songs in Vib-Ribbon because I think it's a pretty cool game so I made a quick one liner to convert my music that I based on information I found in [this pastebin](https://pastebin.com/iFZKHbyH) and I thought that I might as well make a little script to do it for me and share it.

 I have successfully tested this script with the game running on [DuckStation](https://github.com/stenzek/duckstation/).
 I was not able to use the output files of this script on PCSX2.